provenancetech/pti-docs/guide/v1/general-api-usage.md

-## Creating PTI Users
+## Creating Fiant Users

 Prior to doing any actions on the API, you must define your users on the PTI system using the [create user](https://provenancetech.github.io/pti-docs/api/v1/#/default/post_users) API call.
-We recommend that you create the PTI user that the same time you create the user on your side.
+We recommend that you create the Fiant user that the same time you create the user on your side.
 It could also be done the first time they need to interact with Fiant.
 In any case, you will need to pass a unique UUID of your choice as the value of the `id` field in the body of the request.
 You need to store this `id` and associate it to the user in your system as it will be needed for most of the API calls you will make to PTI.